-- Incorrect use of the electric windows can result in injury. - Never close the rear lid without observing and ensuring it is clear, to do otherwise could cause serious injury to you and third parties.
-Make sure that no one is in the path of a window. - Always take the vehicle key with you when you leave the vehicle. - Never leave children or disabled persons in the vehicle, particularly if they have access to the keys.
-The misuse of the keys, for example, by children, may result in serious injury and accident. - The engine may accidentally be started and be out of control. - If the ignition is switched on, the electric equipment could be activated with risk of injury, for example, in the electric windows. - The doors can be locked using the remote control key.
-This could become an obstacle for assistance in an emergency situation. - Always take the key with you when you leave the vehicle.
+- .
+Incorrect use of the electric windows can result in injury. - Never close the rear lid without observing and ensuring it is clear, to do otherwise could cause serious injury to you and third parties.
+Make sure that no one is in the path of a window. - .
+Always take the vehicle key with you when you leave the vehicle. - Never leave children or disabled persons in the vehicle, particularly if they have access to the keys.
+The misuse of the keys, for example, by children, may result in serious injury and accident. - .
+The engine may accidentally be started and be out of control. - If the ignition is switched on, the electric equipment could be activated with risk of injury, for example, in the electric windows. - The doors can be locked using the remote control key.
+This could become an obstacle for assistance in an emergency situation. - .
+Always take the key with you when you leave the vehicle. - The electric windows are only deactivated on switching the ignition off and opening any of the doors.